Sharp well-posedness and ill-posedness of the Navier-Stokes initial value problem in Besov-type spaces: Introduction

 \section{Introduction}

-2em This paper addresses the following question raised by Wang in \cite{Wang}: What is the largest Besov-type space in which the initial value problem of the Navier-Stokes equations is well-posed?
-The purpose of this paper is to give an answer to this question.
+2em This paper addresses the following question which has attracted much attention during the past two decades (cf. also Wang \cite{Wang}): What is the largest Besov-type space in which the initial value problem of the Navier-Stokes equations is well-posed?
+The purpose of this paper is to give an answer to this question \footnotemark[1].

 Recall that the initial value problem of the Navier-Stokes equations reads as follows:

 where $n\geq 2$, $\bfu=\bfu(x,t)=(u_1(x,t),u_2(x,t),\cdots,u_n(x,t))$ is an unknown $n$-vector function in $(x,t)$ variables, $x\in\mathbb{R}^n$, $t\geq 0$, $\pi=\pi(x,t)$ is an unknown scalar function, $\bfu_0=\bfu_0(x)$ is a given $n$-vector function, $\Delta$ is the Laplacian in the $x$ variables, $\nabla=(\partial_{x_1},\partial_{x_2},\cdots,\partial_{x_n})$, and $\mathbb{R}_+=(0,\infty)$.